99souls/99souls/README.md

-- hi im andrew or @99souls
+- i am andrew
-- i like web development & more recently, UX design/development.
+- i like frontend
-- i'm currently learning react & figma
+- backend too if you ask nicely